 CalArts has a long history of graphic design students designing and printing posters for on-campus visiting artists and designer lectures, as well as performances in the Schools of Music, Theatre and Dance.
-The poster archive contains more than thirty years of posters designed by BFA and MFA students (along with a few by faculty, visitors and friends of the program), most of which are silkscreen prints produced by the designers in a limited run.
+The poster archive contains fifty years of posters designed by BFA and MFA students (along with a few by faculty, visitors and friends of the program), most of which are silkscreen prints produced by the designers in a limited run.
 While these posters serve to publicize events, they also act as a site for students to experiment with form and composition.
 The small self-contained audience, and short time they hang in the hallways of CalArts, allow for a high level of experimentation and risk-taking, making the posters as much about the agenda of the individual designer as the event itself.

 CalArts Poster Archive